GluuFederation/docs-ce-prod/docs/source/api-guide/openid-connect-api.md

                         The ID Token is a security token that contains Claims about the Authentication of an End-User by an Authorization Server when using a Client, and potentially other requested Claims.
-The ID Token is represented as a JSON Web Token (JWT).
+The ID Token is represented as a JSON Web Token (JWT) and includes security provisions such as state hashes.
 			The intended purpose of the id_token is that it MUST provide an assertion of the identity of the Resource Owner as understood by the Authorization Server.
 			The assertion MUST specify a targeted audience, e.g. the requesting Client.
                     </td>
             </tr>
            <tr>